-Rudbeckia mohrii

-Mohr's coneflower

-Several of our roadside Rudbeckias are immediately recognizable from their resemblance to garden plants of the same name.
+Rudbeckia mohrii Mohr's coneflower Several of our roadside Rudbeckias are immediately recognizable from their resemblance to garden plants of the same name.
 Most have a central conelike head surrounded by numerous yellow rays.
-Mohr's coneflower is one of our showiest examples.
+Mohr's coneflower is one of our showiest spring wildflowers.

-Berlandiera pumila

-Soft greeneyes

-Soft greeneyes takes its name from its flowerheads, which have a round green disk at the center of eight bright yellow rays.
-The stem is 8-32" tall with conspicuous 4" leaves.
+Berlandiera pumila Soft greeneyes Soft greeneyes takes its name from its flowerheads, which have a round green disk at the center of eight bright yellow rays.
+The stem is 8"-32" tall with conspicuous 4" leaves.
 It is most often seen on dry, open, sandy roadsides.

-Aletris lutea

-Yellow colicroot

-Yellow colicroot can dominate moist to

-wet roadsides during its mid- to late

-spring flowering period.
-The stiffly

-erect, 3' stem arises from a flattened

-whorl of ground-hugging leaves and is

-terminated by a spikelike inflorescence

-of bright yellow, tubular flowers.

-Spring
+Disk flowers have a chocolate aroma when open.

+Spring, Summer, Fall Yellow colicroot Yellow colicroot can dominate moist to wet roadsides during its mid- to late spring flowering period.
+The stiffly erect, 3' stem arises from a flattened whorl of ground-hugging leaves and is terminated by a spikelike inflorescence of bright yellow, tubular